Shubhamraw/Titanic_data_analysis-Python-/README.md

 # Titanic_data_analysis-Python-
-Analysis the titanic dataset using Python and its libraries(Pandas, Numpy, Seaborn, Matplotlib,
+Analysis the titanic dataset using Python and its libraries(Pandas, Numpy, Seaborn, Matplotlib)